jez/startup-time/README.md

 # Startup Time

-An attempt to determine which languages are practical (or impractical) to use for command-line interface (CLI) commands.
+An attempt to determine which languages are practical (or impractical) to use for command-line interface (CLI) programs.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->